StephenSmithwick/playground/README.md

 - **[m.youtube.noshorts][m.youtube.noshorts]** Removes Shorts from mobile YouTube.
 - **[linkedin.nosponsored.user][linkedin.nosponsored.user]** Removes sponsored messages from LinkedIn.
 - **[copyToMarkdown][copyToMarkdown]** Copies the current URL as a Markdown link.

+## Rust
+A collection of Rust Projects
+- [pi][pi] - An experiment with qwen code generation to see how well it generates rust code.
+Some work was needed to update the generated code for more recent rust:
+    `(cd rust/pi/src; diff main.rs main.qwen.rs)`
+- [reagent][reagent] - An AI Agent written in Rust using a local model hosted by llamma.cpp
+- [smol-reagent][smol-reagent] - An AI Agent written in Rust using a local model hosted by llamma.cpp using smol instead of tokio
+- [rust-lang-book][rust-lang-book] - My workthrough of the code in the [Rust Programming Language Book][rust-book]
+- [streaming-math][streaming-math] - An early investigation of doing streaming io in rust